2020 Renault Zoe: Price and specs announced

 Seven years after it first arrived, Renault has revealed the next generation of the all-electric Zoe.
 It’ll be available to order from mid September, with customer deliveries commencing from January 2020.

-Offering an increased 52kWh battery, it will have a range of 242 miles and faster charging over the outgoing model as well as a host of technological improvements and distinctive new looks.
+Offering an increased 52kWh battery, it will have a WLTP-approved range of up to 245 miles and faster charging over the outgoing model.
+There’s a distinctive new look on the outside too, as well as a host of technological improvements.

 Renault’s Easy Connect app and infotainment also allows the driver to operate the car’s functions through their smartphone, whether that’s setting a destination on the satnav or checking the battery status while it’s charging.